Chart Color Schemes

 Belmont is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Welsh (0.8%) and Macedonian (0.3%) populations are higher in Belmont compared to regional averages, while Russian is slightly higher at 0.3%.
+Notably, Welsh (0.8%) and Macedonian (0.3%) ethnicities are relatively overrepresented compared to regional averages of 0.5% and 0.4%, respectively, while Russian ethnicity is also slightly higher at 0.3%.

 Frequently Asked Questions - Diversity